Killam Research Fellow

 Canada Council of the Arts Killam Research Fellowship “Ontologies pour les dictionnaires cris et innus” 2011-2013.

-“Giving voice to Aboriginal language: Putting information technologies to work for people”
+“Giving voice to Aboriginal languages: Putting information technologies to work for people”

 Current Research Grants

-Social Sciences and Humanities Research Council of Canada (SSHRC) Insight Grant, “Une infrastructure numérique pour que vivent les langues algonquiennes : Dictionnaires et Atlas linguistique”/ “A digital infrastructure for Algonquian Languages: Dictionaries and Linguistic Atlas: www.atlas-ling.ca 2014-2019.
+Social Sciences and Humanities Research Council of Canada (SSHRC) Insight Grant, “Une infrastructure numérique pour que vivent les langues algonquiennes : Dictionnaires et Atlas linguistique”/ “A digital infrastructure for Algonquian Languages: Dictionaries and Linguistic Atlas” www.atlas-ling.ca: 2014-2023.